OpenTTD/website/_posts/2021-11-06-explaining-signals-ui-change.md

 ---

 In OpenTTD version 12, we changed rail signals building UI only shows the Path Signal types by default.
-It was implemented in [PR#8688](https://github.com/OpenTTD/OpenTTD/pull/8688), for those who want to see the development history.
+It was implemented in [pull request #8688](https://github.com/OpenTTD/OpenTTD/pull/8688), for those who want to see the development history.
 This is the one change in version 12 that has by far caused the most questions everywhere, so let's talk a bit more about it, and show some examples of simple signal setups for path signals.

 ![The simplified signal building UI]({% link /static/img/post_2021-11-06-explaining-signals-ui-change/signals-ui.png %})